How Hard Is the DAT? A 2026 Difficulty Guide for Students

 Breadth of Content

-You are tested on Biology, General Chemistry, Organic Chemistry, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning — all on the same day.
+You are tested on Biology, General Chemistry, Organic Chemistry, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning — all in one day.

 Time Pressure